dask/dask-blog/_posts/2020-10-23-deconvolution.md

 For a 1.3 GB image we measured the following:

 - CuPy ~3 seconds for 20 iterations
-- NumPy ~36 second for 2 iterations
+- NumPy ~36 seconds for 2 iterations

 We see 10x increase in speed for 10 times the number of iterations -- very close to our desired 100X speedup!
 Let's explore how this implementation performs with real biological data and Dask...